eviejones/bbk-bda-project2/docs/report.md

 ### Combining metadata
 The `combine_metadata.py` has a list of required columns and their expected data types.
 For each JSON file in the `audio_output` folder it loads the data and adds it to a pandas dataframe.
 This dataframe is then cleaned:
+- It uses `validate_dataframe` to check that only the expected columns are present and they are all the expected data type.
+If they are not this is printed and logged.
 - For numeric columns, N/As are filled with 0
 - Those with a duplicate id are dropped
 - `upload_date` is turned to a `pd.Timestamp` for better processing and visualisation e.g. if you were to create a time series.
 - An additional column for a legible title is added.
 This is not a perfect title but works for most instances.
 The logic is that most YouTube videos have a title with a - or | in the name e.g. `Hound dog | Elvis Presley`.
 It splits the title at this point and reduces the title to the first five words.
 This is used for better visualisation.
-- It then uses `validate columns` to check that only the expected columns are present and they are all the expected data type or null.

 This dataframe is then saved to csv.

 # Part 3
+The file `analysis/data_analysis.ipynb` contains all the required analysis code in Python as well as Spark.
+It uses matplotlib for the visualisation.

+As mentioned in the assignment file, there didn't seem to be much performance difference between pandas and spark.
+I use pandas in my daily work so prefer it but it was useful to learn the spark syntax for if I were to work with larger datasets.

 # Reflection
+This was a useful exercise in how to use threads for I/O heavy tasks.
+It would be interesting to test how the current implementation works with a larger number of videos to download.
+I struggled a bit with implementing api retry logic in parallel processing, even though I am familiar with it for calling API serially.
+I also struggled with i